flashcordon/big-history/Interstellaire.md

 - in one test at Germany’s Dresden University, it didn’t produce any thrust at all.
 2021
 - Mike McCulloch, a lecturer in geomatics at the University of Plymouth, U.K., and leader behind DARPA’s EmDrive project, told Pop Mech last year.
 “We can also get an unmanned probe to Proxima Centauri in a (long) human lifetime, 90 years.”
 - physicists at the Dresden University of Technology (TU Dresden) are saying those promising results showing thrust were all false positives that are explained by outside forces.

+## Trous de ver

+- In 1985, when Carl Sagan was writing the novel Contact, he needed to quickly transport his protagonist Dr. Ellie Arroway from Earth to the star Vega.
+He had her enter a black hole and exit light-years away, but he didn’t know if this made any sense.
+The Cornell University astrophysicist and television star consulted his friend Kip Thorne, a black hole expert at the California Institute of Technology (who won a Nobel Prize earlier this month).
+Thorne knew that Arroway couldn’t get to Vega via a black hole, which is thought to trap and destroy anything that falls in.
+But it occurred to him that she might make use of another kind of hole consistent with Albert Einstein’s general theory of relativity: a tunnel or “wormhole” connecting distant locations in space-time.
+- Thorne wondered whether it might be possible for an “infinitely advanced” sci-fi civilization to stabilize a wormhole long enough for something or someone to traverse it.
+He figured out that such a civilization could in fact line the throat of a wormhole with “exotic material” that counteracts its tendency to collapse.
+The material would possess negative energy, which would deflect radiation and repulse space-time apart from itself.
+- decades later, a new species of traversable wormhole has emerged, free of exotic material and full of potential for helping physicists resolve a baffling paradox about black holes.
+- En 2016, according to Ping Gao and Daniel Jafferis of Harvard University and Aron Wall of Stanford University, the repulsive negative energy in the wormhole’s throat can be generated from the outside by a special quantum connection between the pair of black holes that form the wormhole’s two mouths.
+When the black holes are connected in the right way, something tossed into one will shimmy along the wormhole and, following certain events in the outside universe, exit the second.